Welcome

 Wednesday 20: Morning: presentations.
 Afternoon: excursion around the fjord to local packinghouses and orchards, followed by the conference dinner

-Thursday 21: Full day conference programme
+Thursday 21: Full day conference programme, ISHS Business meeting

 Friday 22: Half day conference, closing ceremony